 In short, Agile leadership encourages teamwork and breaks the process into manageable sprints that enable development teams to create better products faster.

 The Waterfall Model is a traditional approach to project management where the development process is arranged in a linear fashion.
-In Waterfall methodology, the entire process goes through the same sequential pattern where the development team moves the product to the next phase after the completion of the previous phase.
+In Waterfall methodology, the entire process goes through the same sequential pattern, known as the Software Development Life Cycle (SDLC), where the development team forwards the product to the next phase upon the completion of the previous phase.

 How Does the Waterfall Model Work?